Jeffrey A. (Jeff) Russell, Ph.D., A.T., FIADMS

 Areas of Expertise

-Russell is a Fellow of the International Association for Dance Medicine & Science (IADMS), a professional organization formed to develop the dance medicine and science field.
-He has served IADMS in many ways, including being on the Editorial Board of the Journal of Dance Medicine & Science.
+Russell is an Associate Editor of the Journal of Dance Medicine & Science.
 In addition, he also is on the Board of Directors for the Performing Arts Medicine Association, the Council on Practice Advancement's Performing Arts Committee within the National Athletic Trainers’ Association, the Founders’ Board of the Bridge Dance Project, and the Advisory Panel of Youth Protection Advocates in Dance.

 Mentoring students and young professionals is an investment Russell holds very close.
 He offers many hours of his time to equip the next generation of leaders for success in performing arts medicine, athletic training, and related fields.
 Several of his graduate students who worked as athletic trainers in the SHAPe Clinic are now employed in key positions in the performing arts medicine field.